Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

     c)  Output standards of training programs;
     d)  Conditions for ensuring quality (lecturing staff, facilities, laboratories, libraries and learning materials systems);
-    d)  Information on tuition fees and scholarships;
+    đ)  Information on tuition fees and scholarships;
     e)  Training regulations and rules related to student learning, training and living.
 4. At the beginning of the school year, the training unit informs